wesfletch/LargeProject/README.md

-# All of my files are in the "API_Things" folder.

 # Updates:
     -I added a field for images on the User and Friend schema incase we want to implement profile pictues.